cybercryptio/d1-entityframework/documentation/user_manual.md

 await dbContext.SaveChangesAsync();
 ```

+### Querying encrypted data

+All querying and processing of encrypted data has to be done client side, as the database is not able to decrypt the data.

-### Query data
+### Fetching encrypted data

-Just like storing encrypted data, querying data also does not require any code changes, and works like regular Entity Framework Core.
+Just like storing encrypted data, fetching encrypted data does not require any code changes, and works like regular Entity Framework Core.

 Before data is passed to the business logic it is automatically decrypted as described in the [Overview section](#overview).